Step-by-Step Guide to Python Type Aliases

 TreeNode: TypeAlias = Union[int, list["TreeNode"]]

 String literals inside quotes delay evaluation until type checking. pyright --verifytypes confirms expansion correctness.
-Avoid mixing from __future__ import annotations with runtime introspection libraries that parse ASTs manually.
+Avoid mixing from __future__ import annotations with runtime introspection libraries that eagerly parse annotations (e.g., Pydantic v1), as deferred evaluation changes __annotations__ semantics.

 Step 4: Validate and Test Alias Expansion in CI/CD